hnazila71/hnazila71/README.md

 ---

 ## Study Experience and Projects

+*Personal Project: Job Tracker* - Surabaya
+*Full-Stack Developer*
+Sept 2025
+* Developed a full-stack web application to track and manage the status of job applications.
+* Implemented a secure and streamlined user login process using Google Authentication (OAuth 2.0).
+* Built the application using a modern tech stack: Next.js (Frontend), Express.js (Backend API), and PostgreSQL (Database).
+* Accessible live on Vercel, with source code for Frontend and Backend available on GitHub.

 *Capstone Project: Animal Pedia – Bangkit Academy* - Bandung *Cloud Computing Learning Path*
 Feb 2024 - Jun 2024